← All posts

 Conditionally safe — e.g. writing two different files per-input overrides is_concurrency_safe, judged on this call’s args

-Note that the check receives the parsed input — the orchestrator first validates the raw argument JSON into a structured object (via pydantic) before asking.
+The check receives the parsed input.
+The orchestrator first validates the raw argument JSON into a structured object (via pydantic) before asking.
 If the arguments won’t even parse, it plays it safe, treats the call as unsafe, and serializes it.

 On erring toward caution here, JollySammy is dead serious.